 \section{Abstract}

-Conditional Generative Adversarial Networks (cGANs) have enabled controllable image synthesis for many computer vision and graphics applications.
-However, recent cGANs are 1-2 orders of magnitude more computationally-intensive than modern recognition CNNs.
+Conditional Generative Adversarial Networks (cGANs) have enabled controllable image synthesis for many vision and graphics applications.
+However, recent cGANs are 1-2 orders of magnitude more compute-intensive than modern recognition CNNs.
 For example, GauGAN consumes 281G MACs per image, compared to 0.44G MACs for MobileNet-v3, making it difficult for interactive deployment.
 In this work, we propose a general-purpose compression framework for reducing the inference time and model size of the generator in cGANs.
-Directly applying existing CNNs compression methods yields poor performance due to the difficulty of GAN training and the differences in generator architectures.
+Directly applying existing compression methods yields poor performance due to the difficulty of GAN training and the differences in generator architectures.
 We address these challenges in two ways.
-First, to stabilize the GAN training, we transfer knowledge of multiple intermediate representations of the original model to its compressed model, and unify unpaired and paired learning.
-Second, instead of reusing existing CNN designs, our method automatically finds efficient architectures via neural architecture search (NAS).
-To accelerate the search process, we decouple the model training and architecture search via weight sharing.
-Experiments demonstrate the effectiveness of our method across different supervision settings (paired and unpaired), model architectures, and learning methods (e.g., pix2pix, GauGAN, CycleGAN).
-Without losing image quality, we reduce the computation of CycleGAN by more than 20$\times$ and GauGAN by 9$\times$, paving the way for interactive image synthesis.
-The \href{https://github.com/mit-han-lab/gan-compression}{code} and \href{https://www.youtube.com/playlist?list=PL80kAHvQbh-r5R8UmXhQK1ndqRvPNw_ex}{demo} are publicly available.
+First, to stabilize GAN training, we transfer knowledge of multiple intermediate representations of the original model to its compressed model and unify unpaired and paired learning.
+Second, instead of reusing existing CNN designs, our method finds efficient architectures via neural architecture search.
+To accelerate the search process, we decouple the model training and search via weight sharing.
+Experiments demonstrate the effectiveness of our method across different supervision settings, network architectures, and learning methods.
+Without losing image quality, we reduce the computation of CycleGAN by 21$\times$, Pix2pix by 12$\times$, MUNIT by 29$\times$, and GauGAN by 9$\times$, paving the way for interactive image synthesis.